Last Updated on June 11, 2018

 I could go on and on but I’m sure you get the point.
 I hope this will help you write powerful topic sentences in your own articles.
 It’s pretty easy as long as you remember to stick to a limited subject and as long as you remember to clearly state your precise opinion about that subject.
 This will help set the level of expectation for the reader and will allow you to focus on supporting your assertion that [insert YOUR limited subject] is [insert YOUR precise opinion].

+The how to write an article handbook will show you a simple 3 step writing process that will make it easier to write articles.
 There are essentially three basic steps in the writing process that all successful writers employ; prewriting, writing and rewriting.
 Follow these three simple steps and you will instantly become a better and more efficient writer.

 Step 1: Prewriting is the process of gathering your ideas before you begin to write.
 How much time you spend on prewriting depends on the size of the article you intend to write.
 First, decide upon a specific topic to write about.
 Then state clearly your opinion about that topic.
 For example, let’s say that you love the Roboco Automatic Article Writer and you want to write an article about it.
 Hey, that was easy!
 A specific topic (the Roboco Automatic Article Writer) and a clear opinion about it (you love it!).
 A specific topic combined with an opinion forms the basis for what is known as the topic sentence or thesis.
 It may look as simple as this; “I LOVE the Roboco Automatic Article Writer!”
 This could be the first sentence in your article (but it won’t because we’re going to make it much better in just a moment).
 Now it’s time to move on to the writing stage of the writing process where we’ll provide solid support for our emphatically proclaimed topic sentence (or thesis).

 Step 2: Welcome to step two of the writing process–writing!
 Many people freeze up at this stage.
 In fact, I just did for a moment.
 It’s called writer’s block and, according to acclaimed screenwriter Syd Field, “it happens all the time and it happens to everybody.”
 The easiest way to get past writer’s block is to just get past it.
 Just plow forward.
 Just write.
 Anything.
 It doesn’t matter.
 Just get the pen moving.
 You may be thinking, “yeah right!
 Easier said than done!”
 And you know what?
 It IS easier said than done!
-Why else would there be only a handful of writers out there fortunate enough to earn a living through writing?
+Why else would there be only a handful of professional writers out there fortunate enough to earn a living through writing?

 I’m going to let you in on a little secret.
 Actually, I’m going to let you in on two little secrets.
 First, writing is simply the process of putting your thoughts on paper.
 The secret to getting your thoughts out on paper is you have to let them out.
 Focus on the topic of your article and embrace your opinion and repeat after me; “I love the Roboco Automatic Article Writer because…” or better yet, maybe now is the time to make our first sentence much better; “These are the top five reasons that I love the Roboco Automatic Article Writer.”
 Now, consider why you love the Roboco Automatic Article Writer so much and write for five or ten minutes.
 Write whatever comes to mind.
 Don’t stop to think about what you’re writing.
 Just write about this thing you feel so passionate about.
 Don’t worry about spelling.
 Don’t worry about grammar.
 In five or ten minutes you’ll have several hundred words to work with during the next stage of the writing process.